-Al Meyer, Chief Executive Officer (CEO)
+Al Meyer, Chief Executive Officer

-In his role as CEO, Al is responsible for implementing the corporate strategic direction, vision, purpose, and values, along with overseeing the overall credit union operations.
-With over 40 years of financial institution experience, Al provides leadership within Prairie Centre, the credit union system, and Prairie Centre communities through corporate and community involvement.
+In his role as Chief Executive Officer (CEO), Al is responsible for implementing the corporate strategic direction, vision, purpose, and values, along with overseeing the overall credit union operations.
+With over 45 years of financial institution experience, Al provides leadership within Prairie Centre, the credit union system, and Prairie Centre communities through corporate and community involvement.
 Since starting with the credit union system, Al has held a number of managerial positions both in Saskatchewan and Alberta.
-Al has been with Prairie Centre since 1993, and has served as CEO since 2000.
-Al is a director of the Co-operative Superannuation Society and he is the President of the Board of Directors for PCCU Insurance Ltd. Al has served as a director on the boards of SaskCentral, Concentra Financial Bank and has also served as a member of the Celero Management committee.
-Al has completed the Professional Director Certification Program through Brown Governance Inc. and Johnson Shoyama Graduate School of Public Policy.
+Al has been with Prairie Centre since 1993 and has served as CEO since 2000.
+Al is currently the President of the Board of Directors for PCCU Insurance Ltd. Al has served as a director on the boards of SaskCentral, Concentra Financial Bank, and Cooperative Superannuation Society, and has also served as a member of the Celero Management committee.
+Al has completed the Professional Director Certification Program (Pro.DirTM) through Brown Governance Inc. and Johnson Shoyama Graduate School of Public Policy.

-Tim Askin, Chief Project Officer
+Jillian Carlson, Chief Business Officer